 If this option is selected, the administrator must approve any user requests for the application before it can be installed.
 This option is grayed out when the deployment purpose is Required or when the application is deployed to a device collection.

 Application approval requests are displayed in the Approval Requests node, under Application Management in the Software Library workspace.
 If a request is not approved within 45 days, it is removed.
 Additionally, reinstalling the Configuration Manager client might cancel any pending approval requests.
 After you have approved an application for installation, you can subsequently choose to deny the request by clicking Deny in the Configuration Manager console (previously, this button was grayed out after approval).
 This action does not cause the application to be uninstalled from any devices, but it does stop users from installing new copies of the application from Software Center.

 Automatically upgrade any superseded version of this application

 If this option is selected, any superseded version of the application is upgraded with the superseding application.

 Specify scheduling settings for the deployment

-On the Scheduling page of the Deploy Software wizard, set the time when this application will be deployed or made available to client devices.
-The options on this page will differ depending on whether the deployment action is set to Available or Required.
+On the Scheduling page of the Deploy Software wizard, set the time when this application is deployed or available to client devices.
+The options on this page differ depending on whether the deployment action is set to Available or Required.